IcyDrae/Powershell-Prayer-Times/README.md

-# 9M2PJU Prayer Times v1.0
+# 9M2PJU Powershell Prayer Times v1.0

 This PowerShell script retrieves the daily Islamic prayer times based on the user's geographical location.
 It uses the JAKIM parameters for calculating prayer times.